• Skip to main content

 • Combine all seasonings and spices in a small bowl and stir well to make the blackening seasoning.
 Set aside.

-• Place the shrimp in a large shallow bowl or plate.
-Use a paper towel and blot them to remove any excess moisture.
+• Place the shrimp in a large shallow dish, such as a pie plate.
+Use a paper towel to blot them dry.

 • Preheat a large cast-iron skillet or non-stick skillet over medium-high heat.
 Add the remaining three tablespoons of butter.

-• When the skillet is hot, and the butter has melted, add the shrimp in one layer and cook undisturbed for one minute.
-Turn the shellfish over, and cook for another minute or until the thickest end of the has turned from translucent to opaque, and the seasoning mix is blackened and crusty.
+• When the skillet is hot and the butter has melted, add the shrimp in one layer and cook undisturbed for one minute.
+Turn them over and cook for another minute or until the thickest end has turned translucent to opaque and the seasoning mix is blackened and crusty.

 • Remove the skillet from the heat immediately and then quickly remove the shellfish from the pan.
 If not, they will continue to cook and could become tough and stringy.

 • Optional, garnish with chopped parsley and a splash of lime juice.
-Serve immediately.
+Serve immediately, plain or with a remoulade sauce, lemon butter sauce, or garlic aio

 Notes

 Shrimp has a delicate flavor, and too much spice can overpower it.
-If you want more heat, you can increase the amount of cayenne pepper in the recipe.
+If you want more heat, you can increase the amount of cayenne pepper.
+If you prefer a milder taste, reduce the amount of cayenne pepper.

-When placing the shrimp in the skillet, for the best results, make sure only to put them in one layer and do not crowd them.
+When cooking shellfish in a skillet, make sure to only put them in one layer and don’t crowd them.
 You want them to get a nice sear and not steam.

-This recipe will produce smoke.
-Be sure to turn your kitchen exhaust fan on high before making this dish.
+This recipe produces smoke.
+Be sure to turn your kitchen exhaust fan on high before making this dish, and open a window if necessary.

-If you don’t want to heat your kitchen by cooking the shrimp on the stove, you can cook them on the grill if you like.
-Use a grill basket or skewer to corral them and keep them from falling through the grill grates.
+Try cooking the shrimp on the grill to avoid smoking up your kitchen.
+You can put the cast iron skillet directly on the grill grates or use a grill basket or skewers to corral them and keep them from falling through the grill grates.
+You can also use a grill pan on the stove if you prefer.

 Nutrition